jfbloom22/custom-gpt-api-oauth/README.md

 # custom-gpt-api-oauth

 ## Description
-a starting point for enhancing Custom GPTs with user authentication and the ability to read and write to a database.
+Example OpenAI Custom GPT with user authentication and the ability to read and write to a database.

-As an example this project will use use Prisma with Neon Serverless Postgres.
-For authentication: Clerk oAuth 2 server.
-It will also automatically generate open API specs using swagger.
+Database: Prisma with Neon Serverless Postgres
+Authentication: Clerk oAuth 2 server.

+Additional features: automatically generate open API specs using swagger.

 ## Prisma
 `npx prisma generate` - this will generate the Prisma client